Go to Table of Contents

 Think of it as a checklist.
 When soldiers focus on these four fundamentals, they are more prepared and accurate with their shooting.

 Firearm Safety Rules

-When you’re shooting a gun at a gun range, you must follow the five basic firearm safety rules at all times.
+When you’re shooting a gun at a shooting range, you must follow the five basic firearm safety rules at all times.
 They are put in place for your safety and the safety of others at the gun range, so they are not optional rules or loose guidelines.
 Failure to follow these safety rules will result in your shooting session ending immediately.

 - Always point your firearm in a safe direction.